mdx-js/mdx/docs/syntax.md

 # Syntax

 MDX syntax can be boiled down to being JSX in Markdown.
-It's a superset of Markdown syntax that also support importing, exporting, and JSX blocks.
+It's a superset of Markdown syntax that also supports importing, exporting, and JSX.

 ### Markdown

 Standard [Markdown syntax][md] is supported.
+It's recommended to learn about Markdown in their [docs][md].

 ### JSX